Reproductive Medicine: Science and Ethics - MSc

 The MSc in Reproductive Medicine involves studying for 125 credits of taught modules, as indicated below.
-The taught component takes place during the autumn and spring terms, while a 60-credit research project take place over the summer months.
+The taught component takes place during the autumn and spring terms.
+You will undertake a period of advanced training in research, technical and transferable skills with application in the context of reproductive technologies, including an extended practical training in cutting-edge genome editing.
+This training will be harnessed with a range of modules specialising in advanced studies of reproductive medicine.
+A 60-credit research project take place over the summer months.

 In addition to traditional scientific laboratory reports, experience is gained in a range of scientific writing styles relevant to future employment, such as literature reviews, patent applications, regulatory documents, and patient information suitable for a non-scientific readership.